Roxane Gay: Hunger

+She also wrote frankly about how she became morbidly obese and how society views her.
+She wrote that she became obese when she was in high school and is still to this day, despite decades of trying to lose weight.
+She explores a society and culture that shames her for her weight.
+She cites specifically the struggles she endures being obese, such as not being able to find clothes that fit her and the inability to sit in certain chairs.
+She described a publishing event in which she sat and broke a chair, and the public humiliation she felt.
+She stated in an interview with Vice, that she has often been misgendered due to her weight.
+She added, "Being fat means you aren’t desirable.
+So as a woman, you are basically degendered.
+People also often read fat bodies as male."

 Following her national book tour in support of Hunger, Gay said she found press around the book "to be very challenging, because people just don't know how to talk about fat."
 In June 2017, Australian website Mamamia published an interview with Gay, revealing numerous details about how they prepared for her visit, which they described as a "logistical nightmare" because of the apparent consequence of her weight.
-On Twitter, Gay later described these preparations, including questions like “Will she fit into the office lift?” as both "cruel and humiliating".
+On Twitter, Gay later described these preparations, including questions like "Will she fit into the office lift?" as both "cruel and humiliating".
 In an interview with The New York Times, Gay stated the controversial event was "helpful, in that I think people get to see, in real time, what fat-phobia looks like and just how careless people can be in considering that fat people deserve dignity.
 So I suppose it's a useful example of why I wrote the book."

 At a February 2019 speaking event at USC, in the Q&A, supporters of the Revolutionary Communist Party criticized co-speaker Amanda Nguyen's work in the U.S. government during the War on Terror; in response, Gay defended Nguyen on Twitter.